UniMath/agda-unimath/src/foundation/quasicoherently-idempotent-maps.lagda.md

 ## See also

 - In [`foundation.split-idempotent-maps`](foundation.split-idempotent-maps.md)
-  we show that every quasicoherently idempotent splits and that split idempotents are a retract of quasicoherent idempotents.
+  we show that every quasicoherently idempotent map splits.
+Moreover, it is true that split idempotent maps are a retract of quasicoherent idempotent maps.

 ## References